 How do I apply for a merchant account?

 Applying for a merchant account works, more or less, like applying for any other bank account.
-You find a service provider, fill out a form and wait for them to process your application.
+You find a payment service provider, fill out a form and wait for them to process your application.

 However, there are a few differences in the details.